Registry Guide

 - The

-stellar-registryCLI tool for interacting with the registry
+stellar-registryCLI tool for interacting with the registries

 Prerequisites